Our service is available for children and young people between the ages of 7-18.

 If the psychiatrist thinks that we can help they will normally arrange with you for the follow up appointment(s) at the end of this initial interview and have some forms sent out for you, your child’s teachers, and perhaps the child(ren) involved to fill in and return before the next consultation.

 During the assessment process, reports from any previous assessments by the school or via your GP may also be requested as they form a helpful part of the diagnostic process.
 To talk about a child we will have to have consent from a parent or carer holding parental responsibility to liaise with the child’s GP and any other key professionals, including their school.

 If you would like to set up an initial half hour discussion with a suitably qualified psychiatrist, please call us on 033 0124 1980

 Does it cost more to have a consultation with a child and adolescent psychiatrist?

-For the initial interview it is actually less!
-We charge £150 for the initial interview and letter.
+For the initial consultation it is actually less! (but it is only for 30 minutes.)
+We charge £200 for this initial interview and letter.
 If there is then a need for further consultations, these will cost more – but we will provide you with estimates for those costs with the initial letter.

 However, if you do need to have a number of interviews and other specialists need to be involved, costs can easily mount up, so the basic answer is yes, it can cost more – but we will make sure that we let you know what sort of costs you will be incurring as soon as we can define the issues and give you a proposed plan.

 What information will the psychiatrist need before that initial 30 minute consultation?